 How to avoid: You can’t, but in the end, it’s almost always worth the fee.
 Imagine you owe $5,000 on a card charging an APR of 22%.
 Assuming the balance transfer fee is 3%, the fee would be $150.
 Get a card that gives you a nice long break on accumulated interest, and you’ll come out ahead.

-For example, the Citi® Double Cash Card offers an APR of 0% for 18 months for balance transfers.
+For example, the Citi Double Cash® Card offers an APR of 0% Intro APR Period 18 months on Balance Transfers for balance transfers.
 Pay the debt off within that time frame, and all it will cost you is the initial fee.

 13. Fraudulent Usage Fees